Best cell phone plans for seniors in 2023

 (Image credit: 10'000 Hours)

-We found the best cell phone plans for seniors during the course of our research for the best cell phone plans overall.
-As a result, we've learned that there are a few factors to consider when choosing a cell phone plan aimed at seniors.
+When researching the best cell phone plans for seniors, we've learned that there are a few factors to consider.
 Most of these plans tend to be more affordable with lower data caps, more flexible, and often offer special benefits.

 Some brands, such as AT&T and Verizon, offer discounted prices for seniors or packages specifically designed for people over a certain age.
 However, these can require you to live in the state of Florida.
 T-Mobile is unique among the major carriers in having no residency requirement for its best cell phone plan for seniors.